Get Started

 Domain Authority and similar composite scores feel authoritative but often mislead.
 They’re calculations built on top of other calculations, lagging months behind actual site performance and easily gamed through link schemes.
 A site with DA 60 might receive zero traffic if Google penalized it last quarter, or if its audience abandoned it.

-Look instead at traffic patterns using tools like Similarweb or Ahrefs to verify consistent monthly visits.
-Check topical relevance by scanning recent posts—does the site genuinely cover your niche, or does it publish anything for a fee?
+Look instead at traffic patterns using tools like SimilarWeb or Ahrefs to verify consistent monthly visits.
+Actually, use both if you can, SimilarWeb’s estimates run high on smaller domains and Ahrefs corrects for that.
+Check topical relevance by scanning recent posts, does the site genuinely cover your niche, or does it publish anything for a fee?
 Examine actual linking behavior: do articles include dofollow links to commercial sites, or only nofollow affiliate disclaimers?
 Review whether past guest posts remain live and unaltered after six months.

 Niche Alignment That Actually Converts